 JBSA Lackland, 59th Clinical Research Division, we found that as the INR

-increases the more inaccurate the equation becomes with both the Coaguchek and also the ISTAT.
+rises, the more inaccurate the equation becomes with both the CoaguChek and the ISTAT.
 When we performed these studies, anything above an INR

 of 4.0 on the POC

-Dave has also found that a mechanical clot detection system is less affected than the optical clot detection system.
+Dave has also found that a mechanical clot detection system matches more closely than the optical clot detection system.
 So the comparison of the reagent-instrument combinations plays a huge part in determining the accuracy of the INR end-point.